-As communication systems evolve people move farther away from each other in physical space, mediated by more efficient systems of communication.
+As communication systems evolve people move farther away from each other in physical space.
 Operators send and receive in isolation and at a temporal/spatial remove, as time and space are pressed into codes and transmitted through wires.
 Fundamental bodily movements function much the same as technological timekeepers: they measure, shape, organize, and expand space-time.
-My work isolates individual moments within motion, making the invisible visible and collapsing the passage of time into the here and now.
+Human habitation is transforming the earth.
+Each year the planet gets hotter and in several years it will be unlivable to what constitutes a human being today.

 Roland Barthes observed that photography is “a new space-time category: spatial immediacy and temporal anteriority, the photograph being an illogical conjunction of the here-now and the there-then.”
 Images give an impression that all dimensions and planes of time and space have been pressed into the here and now.
 We experience real-time through the pictures we make of it.
 A singular living being may be considered as one or as simultaneously many - “life” being a collection of disconnected states.
 Contemporary existence, with its many spatial and temporal dislocations made possible through digital technology, is in the process of remaking human subjectivity.